swarnat/vtigerCRM-Workflow-Designer-Documentation/docs/tasks/delay.md

 	- Here you could integrate your own custom function
 	- You have to return an Unix Timestamp, which replace the base date (All other options will be applied to this date!)

-If you want to **wait until a field has a configured value**, please use combine the usage of delay and conditions.
+If you want to **wait until a field has a configured value**, please combine the features of delay and conditions.
 (For example if you want to wait until a checkbox was set)